cfw-guide/dsi.cfw.guide/docs/sd-card-setup.md

 ::: danger

 Any 64GB or larger SD cards will be formatted to `exFAT` in this process.
-You _must_ follow Section II to re-format to `FAT32`.
+You _must_ follow both Sections I & II to re-format to `FAT32`.

 :::